Bret McLaughlin, PsyD, MBA

 Assistant Dean of Student Affairs and Admissions

-Dr. Ettensohn studied the classics at St. John’s College in Santa Fe, New Mexico, before completing his undergraduate degree in psychology at San Diego State University (cum laude).
+Dr. Ettensohn is a licensed psychologist in the states of California and New York.
+He studied the classics at St. John’s College in Santa Fe, New Mexico, before completing his undergraduate degree in psychology at San Diego State University (cum laude).
 He received his MA and PsyD in Clinical Psychology from the Wright Institute in Berkeley, CA.

-Dr. Ettensohn has extensive training in psychoanalytic psychotherapy and sits on the board for the Sacramento Psychoanalytic Society.
+In his private practice, Dr. Ettensohn specializes in psychoanalytic psychotherapy and the treatment of narcissism and related disorders.
+He sits on the board for the Sacramento Psychoanalytic Society.
 He is the author of Unmasking Narcissism: A Guide to Understanding the Narcissist in Your Life.